riceissa/issarice.com/wiki/amath-383.md

 class, it seemed clear that they were more adept at solving differential equations and the types of problems given out as homework.

+In the end, the final project ended up being fairly relaxing and enjoyable, compared to the rest of the course.
+That's not to say that the project is high quality though.

 [^diffeq]: On one hand, this put me at a disadvantage in this course.
 On the other hand, I don't expect to solve too many more differential equations by hand going forward.
 Indeed, as a computer science major, I